vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere.md

 vRealize Log Insight appliance is available as a separate on-prem deployable product.
 You can also choose to go with the SaaS version vRealize Log Insight Cloud.

-# Bring Your Own Images for Tanzu Kubernetes Grid Deployment
+## Bring Your Own Images for Tanzu Kubernetes Grid Deployment

 You can build custom machine images for Tanzu Kubernetes Grid to use as a VM template for the management and Tanzu Kubernetes (workload) cluster nodes that it creates.
 Each custom machine image packages a base operating system (OS) version and a Kubernetes version, along with any additional customizations, into an image that runs on vSphere, Microsoft Azure infrastructure, and AWS (EC2) environments.

 A custom image must be based on the operating system (OS) versions that are supported by Tanzu Kubernetes Grid.
-The table below provides a list of the operating systems that are supported for building custom images for TKG.
+The table below provides a list of the operating systems that are supported for building custom images for Tanzu Kubernetes Grid.

 |**vSphere**|**AWS**|**Azure**|
 | --- | --- | --- |
 |<p>- Ubuntu 20.04</p><p>- Ubuntu 18.04</p><p>- RHEL 7</p><p>- Photon OS 3</p>|<p>- Ubuntu 20.04</p><p>- Ubuntu 18.04</p><p>- Amazon Linux 2</p>|<p>- Ubuntu 20.04</p><p>- Ubuntu 18.04</p>|

-For additional information on building custom images for Tanzu Kubernetes Grid, see the [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-index.html)
+For additional information on building custom images for Tanzu Kubernetes Grid, see the [Build Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-index.html).

 - [Linux Custom Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-linux.html)
 - [Windows Custom Machine Images](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.6/vmware-tanzu-kubernetes-grid-16/GUID-build-images-windows.html)

-# Compliance and Security
+## Compliance and Security

-VMware published Tanzu Kubernetes releases (TKrs), along with compatible versions of Kubernetes and supporting components, uses the latest stable and generally-available update of the OS version that it packages, containing all current CVE and USN fixes, as of the day that the image is built.
-The image files are signed by VMware and have filenames that contain a unique hash identifier.
+VMware published Tanzu Kubernetes releases (TKrs), along with compatible versions of Kubernetes and supporting components, use the latest stable and generally-available update of the OS version that it packages, containing all current CVE and USN fixes, as of the day that the image is built.
+The image files are signed by VMware and have file names that contain a unique hash identifier.

-VMware provides FIPS-Capable Kubernetes ova which can be used to deploy FIPS compliant TKG management and workload clusters.
-TKG core components, such as Kubelet, Kube-apiserver, Kube-controller manager, Kube-proxy, Kube-scheduler, Kubectl, Etcd, Coredns, Containerd, and Cri-tool are made FIPS compliant by compiling them with the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2964) FIPS modules, an open-source cryptographic library that provides [FIPS 140-2](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) approved algorithms.
+VMware provides FIPS-capable Kubernetes OVA that can be used to deploy FIPS compliant Tanzu Kubernetes Grid management and workload clusters.
+Tanzu Kubernetes Grid core components, such as Kubelet, Kube-apiserver, Kube-controller manager, Kube-proxy, Kube-scheduler, Kubectl, Etcd, Coredns, Containerd, and Cri-tool are made FIPS compliant by compiling them with the [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2964) FIPS modules, an open-source cryptographic library that provides [FIPS 140-2](https://www.nist.gov/standardsgov/compliance-faqs-federal-information-processing-standards-fips) approved algorithms.

 ## Appendix A - Configure Node Sizes